Come as You Are (Nirvana song): Legacy

-In 2005, a sign was put up in Aberdeen, Washington, Cobain's hometown, that reads "Welcome to Aberdeen: Come As You Are" as a tribute to Cobain.
+In 2005, a sign was put up in Cobain's hometown of Aberdeen, Washington, that reads "Welcome to Aberdeen: Come As You Are" as a tribute to Cobain.
 The sign was paid for and created by the Kurt Cobain Memorial Committee, a non-profit organization created in May 2004 to honor Cobain.
 Founded by author Jeff Burlingame and Aberdeen City Councilman Paul Fritts, the committee also plans to create a Kurt Cobain Memorial Park and a youth center in Aberdeen.

 The song appears in two scenes of Definitely, Maybe, a 2008 film starring Ryan Reynolds, and is a thematic element.

 The 2016 film As You Are was named after the Nirvana track.
 The plot "revolves around a trio of high schoolers in the 1990s, trying to find their way through the difficult maze of adolescence."

 A cover of the song, performed by Civil Twilight, appears in the end scene of the Defiance episode Down in the Ground Where the Dead Men Go.
 Elvis impersonator Jim "The King" Brown also covered the song on his 1998 album Gravelands, as did Caetano Veloso in 2004.

-A remix of the song was used for trailers of Marvel's 2017 Netflix series The Defenders.
+A remix of the song was used in trailers for Marvel's 2017 Netflix series The Defenders.

-It also made an appearance in the 2019 film Captain Marvel, and subsequently peaked at number 11 on the Billboard Hot Rock Songs chart with a 267 percent increase to 2000 downloads sold and a 30 percent increase to 2.8 million US streams in week ending March 14, 2019.
+It also made an appearance in the 2019 film Captain Marvel, and subsequently peaked at number 11 on the Billboard Hot Rock Songs chart with a 267 percent increase to 2,000 downloads sold and a 30 percent increase to 2.8 million US streams in the week ending March 14, 2019.